Izzmo/AutoAwesomer/README.md

 ## Changelog

+### November 27th, 2012
+Updated the screenshot of the AutoAwesomer.

 ### November 21st, 2012
-* Fixed bug where AFK timer was not working.
+Fixed bug where AFK timer was not working.

 ### November 15th, 2012
-* Fixed bug not allowing someone to vote in a big room if they were not in the main section.
+Fixed bug not allowing someone to vote in a big room if they were not in the main section.

 ### November 14th, 2012
 * Updated the code for the new Turntable.fm interface.